lamech/wfmucast/README.md

 my favourite shows for offline listening (this will also work with other podcatchers).
-I realized that they publish RSS feeds for the archives; and thus, the XML from their RSS feeds could be transformed into the XML for a podcast using a simple web app (HTML::Mason was my then-favourite web app development tool).
+I realized that they publish RSS feeds for the archives; and thus, the XML from their RSS feeds could be transformed into the XML for a podcast using a simple web app.

 **Here's how it works:**